 influence income variability (Chattopadhyay, 2017; Roy and Arora, 2020).
 Chakrabarti and Bhatt (2021) further argue that self-employment in the informal sector is increasingly common in areas with limited formal employment, particularly among youth and semi-skilled workers (Chakrabarti and Bhatt, 2021).
 Seasonality is another critical but underexplored dimension.
 While seasonality is well- documented in agriculture, its impact on informal urban livelihoods—especially those tied to essential services like water—remains less studied.
 Ferrer and Zuniga (2020) explore this link by showing how fluctuations in urban demand create unstable income patterns in informal services (Ferrer and Zuniga, 2020).

 Research specific to Northeast India is still emerging, though some scholars have examined the unique interplay of geography, infrastructure, and informal economies.
-Das (2016) underscores the limitations of water and transport access in the region due to rugged terrain and inadequate investment Das, 2016.
-Lama and Rai (2015) explains these concerns, highlighting the vulnerability of hill towns to monsoons, landslides, and seasonal disruption of daily commerce Lama and Rai, 2015.
+Das (2016) underscores the limitations of water and transport access in the region due to rugged terrain and inadequate investment (Das, 2016).
+Lama and Rai (2015) explains these concerns, highlighting the vulnerability of hill towns to monsoons, landslides, and seasonal disruption of daily commerce (Lama and Rai, 2015).
 Baruah (2003) and Kikon and Karlsson (2019) also argue that informal systems often emerge as practical, community-driven responses to state failure in service delivery (Baruah, 2003; Kikon and Karlsson, 2019).

 Gender aspects are significant as women and marginalized groups experience the brunt of water scarcity.
 Research by Mazumdar (2018) and Bhowmick and Ghosh (2022) indicates that while women are often overlooked in the management of informal water services, they are heavily reliant on these systems for maintaining their households (Bhowmick and Ghosh, 2022; Mazumdar, 2018).

-Combined, these works demonstrate the necessary, adaptive function of informal water supply in spanning infrastructure deficits, as well as the insecurity of those who rely on these services.
-However, this research gap becomes substantial in emulsion of coverage of operation of such systems in small hill towns including Kohima under seasonal stresses.
-Our study aims to fill that gap with a statistical analysis of field-level data.
+Above is deleted as the section is called Literature review

 Research Methodology